Facts About Our Work in Barbados

 - Sewing machines

 In 1966, Barbados became an independent state and Commonwealth realm with the British Monarch as hereditary head of state.
-Due to their colonial history and connection to the United Kingdom, even after independence, it is sometimes referred to as Little England.
+Due to its colonial history and connection to the United Kingdom, even after independence, it is sometimes referred to as Little England.
 The island has 11 parishes and a population of approximately 285,000 people, predominantly of African descent.
 The Barbados literacy rate is ranked close to 100 percent.
 The mainstream public education system of Barbados is fashioned after the British model.
 Historically, the economy of Barbados had been dependent on sugarcane cultivation and related activities, but since the late 1970s and early 1980s it has diversified into the manufacturing and tourism sectors.
 Despite being classified as an Atlantic island, Barbados is considered to be a part of the Caribbean, where it is ranked as a leading tourist destination.
 The island saw a construction boom in the early 2000s with the development and redevelopment of hotels, office complexes and homes.
 This slowed during the 2008 economic crisis.